cert-manager/print-your-cert/README.md

-This experiment was run at the cert-manager booth at KubeCon EU 2022 in Valencia, KubeCon NA 2022 in Detroit, KubeCon EU 2023 in Amsterdam, and KubeCon NA 2023 in Chicago.
+This experiment was run at the cert-manager booth at KubeCon EU 2022 in Valencia, KubeCon NA 2022 in Detroit, KubeCon EU 2023 in Amsterdam, KubeCon NA 2023 in Chicago, and Kubecon EU 2024 in Paris.

 ⚠️ Except for the URL <cert-manager.github.io/print-your-cert/> which should work forever, the other URLs and IPs presented in this README are temporary.